 Flares should be kept within reach and stored vertically in a cool, dry place (such as a watertight container) to keep them in good working condition.

-Distress flares must be approved by what government agency?
+Distress flares must be approved by who?

 When buying distress flares, look for a Transport Canada (canadian coast guard) approval stamp or label.